CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 #### Custom OOB Management Network Resources

 You can specify an `oob-mgmt-switch` and `oob-mgmt-server` to customize allocated resources.
-See the example below.

 {{< expand "View Custom OOB Network Example" >}}